jetbrains-academy/Machine-Learning-101/Bayes Guards SMS/Laplace Smoothing/task.md

 ### Task
-In the `smoothed_bayes.py` file, implement the `fit` method only so that it uses Laplace smoothing.
+In the `smoothed_bayes.py` file, implement the `fit` method using Laplace smoothing.
-The `alpha` parameter is already initialized in the code.
-Other methods of the class will be implemented in further steps.
+Note that the `alpha` parameter is already initialized in the code.
+Other class methods will be implemented in subsequent steps.

 <div class="hint">
 You need to change the initial implementation of the <code>likelihood</code> attribute, as well as the calculation